andrepolischuk/andrepolischuk.github.io/notes/how-to-load-spa-faster.md

 ### Code splitting

-This feature uses for split our code into many chunks instead of one bundle.
+This feature is used for split our code into many chunks instead of one bundle.
 It allows manage the priority of loading chunks and load their in parallel or lazily.

 We can split a code describing many entry points or dynamic imports.